Multidimensional segment trees can do range updates in poly-logarithmic time: Overview of the Original Segment Tree Algorithm

 In this case, we have a Segment Tree $T$, which is a complete binary tree.
 The nodes of this tree operate on segments along the first dimension, i.e., the root node is defined on the range $1 \; to \; n$.
 Similar to the one dimensional Segment Tree, the root node has a left child and a right child who operates on ranges $1 \; to \; \floor{\frac{n+1}{2}}$ and $\floor{\frac{n+1}{2}}+1 \; to \; n$ respectively.
 The child nodes of these intermediate nodes similarly divide the working segment into two subsegments, and this division goes on until the leaf nodes are reached.

-However, for this variant of Segment Tree instead of the nodes containing the computed value of a function over a segment, they contain another segment tree inside.
+However, for this variant of Segment Tree instead of the nodes containing the computed value of a function over a segment, they contain another Segment Tree inside.
 This second layer of Segment Tree $T'$, is on the contrary defined on segments along the 2nd dimension.
 This implies that the root node of tree $T'$ operates on the segment $1 \; to \; m$, its child nodes operates on ranges $1 \; to \; \floor{\frac{m+1}{2}}$ and $\floor{\frac{m+1}{2}}+1 \; to \; m$, and so on.

 Thus, effectively a 2D Segment Tree is a Segment Tree of Segment Trees.
-This two layer representation offers two ranges along two different dimensions.
-These two ranges define a rectangular region of the two dimensional array the tree is defined on.
-For example, suppose we are at a node $n_i$ of the 1st layer Segment Tree, which works on the segment $i_1 \; to \; i_2$ along the 1st dimension.
-Now, inside the node $n_i$ the 2nd layer of the Segment Tree is defined.
-Let us assume in the 2nd layer we are at a node $n_j$, that operates on the range $j_1 \; to \; j_2$ along the 2nd dimension.
+This two-layer representation offers two ranges along two different dimensions.
+These two ranges define a rectangular region of the two-dimensional array the tree is defined on.
+For example, suppose we are at a node $node_i$ of the 1st layer Segment Tree, which works on the segment $i_1 \; to \; i_2$ along the 1st dimension.
+Now, inside the node $node_i$ the 2nd layer of the Segment Tree is defined.
+Let us assume in the 2nd layer we are at a node $node_{i_j}$, that operates on the range $j_1 \; to \; j_2$ along the 2nd dimension.
 Thus we are at the same time considering two ranges, $i_1 \; to \; i_2$ along the first dimension and $j_1 \; to \; j_2$ along the second dimension.
 This limits our analysis to the region $A[i_1:i_2,j_1:j_2]$.
-Thus, using the two dimensional Segment Tree we can perform updates and queries on a region of a two dimensional array.
+Thus, using the two-dimensional Segment Tree we can perform updates and queries on a subregion of a two-dimensional array.

-However, the two dimensional Segment Tree can be considered only for point updates [algo max].
+However, the two-dimensional Segment Tree can be considered only for point updates \cite{algomax}.
 It falls short that it does not support lazy propagation.
-Mishra \cite{mishra2013new} proved that the 2D Segment Tree can perform lazy propagation only along the last i.e., the 2nd dimension.
-Which effectively makes the time complexity of the update operation $O(nlogm)$.
+Mishra \cite{mishra2013new} proved that the 2D Segment Tree can perform lazy propagation only along the last i.e., the 2nd dimension only.
+Which effectively makes the time complexity of the update operation $O(nlogn)$.

 Similarly, by cascading more layers of Segment Trees higher dimensional Segment Trees can be constructed and utilized.
 However, these higher dimensional variants also fall short to lazy propagation, as they are only capable of supporting it along the innermost dimension \cite{mishra2013new}.
 As a result, for a $k$ dimensional tree, the time complexity becomes $O(n^{k-1}logn)$